gofiber/fiber/binder/README.md

 ### Defining Custom Binder

 We didn't add much binder to make Fiber codebase minimal.
-But if you want to use your binders, it's easy to register and use them.
+If you want to use your own binders, it's easy to register and use them.
 Here's an example for TOML binder.

 ```go
 type Person struct {